d5-ai/awesome-d5-links/README.md

 This repo is a collection of links, projects and services that somehow are relevant/useful to D5 members

 # ML-AI
-- [snorkel.org](https://www.snorkel.org/) Automatically abel your data when you only have unlabeled data.
+- [snorkel.org](https://www.snorkel.org/) Automatically label your data when you only have unlabeled data.

 # API
 ## Billing